-Government norms, rules and regulations for EHR in India
+Government norms, rules and regulations

 The benchmarks for Electronic Medical Records (EMR) in India have been published by the Government and can be read here – Electronic Health Record (EHR) Standards for India -2016 | Ministry of Health and Family Welfare Guidance